Pakistan Armed Forces deployments: Saudi Arabia

 Pakistan deployed troops in Saudi Arabia for "security duties" in the wake of the 1979 Iranian Revolution.
 A protocol was signed between Pakistan and Saudi Arabia on 14 December 1982 following the latter's request for military manpower assistance.
 Throughout the 1970s and 1980s, up to 15,000 Pakistani troops were stationed in Saudi Arabia, to provide defense to the country.
 Some of them were part of a brigade combat force positioned near the Israeli-Jordanian-Saudi border.
 As of the Gulf War in 1991, up to 13,000 troops and 6,000 advisers from Pakistan were posted in Saudi Arabia.
 Under the 1982 protocol, cooperation was widened to include military training, defense production and sharing, and joint exercises.
 Contingents of the Pakistan Armed Forces have frequently participated in joint military exercises inside Saudi Arabia in conjunction with the Saudi Armed Forces.
 Pakistani military presence in the kingdom continues presently, providing Riyadh support against internal and external regional threats.

 The Pakistan Navy and Royal Saudi Navy also share wide-ranging maritime cooperation, having conducted a series of joint naval exercises.
 Officers of the Royal Saudi Navy were provided training by the Pakistan Navy during the RSN's formative years.

 As of 2018, some 1,600 Pakistan army officers and troops are stationed in the Kingdom in accordance with a 1982 security protocol between the two sides.
 In February 2018, additional 1,000 troops were deployed.

+In April 2026, Pakistan Air Force deployed fighters and support aircraft at the King Abdulaziz Air Base in Saudi Arabia's eastern province.

+In May 2026, it was confirmed by the Government of Pakistan sources that Pakistan deployed 8,000 soldiers, one HQ-9 air defence system, and one squadron of Pakistan Air Force consisted of 16 JF17 jets.